9ballsyndrome/WebGL_Compute_shader/README.md

 As of Dec 2018, WebGL Compute shader runs only in **Windows [Chrome Canary](https://www.google.com/chrome/canary/)** launched with below command line flags.

 - `--enable-webgl2-compute-context`
 Enable WebGL Compute shader, WebGL2ComputeRenderingContext
+Or you can enable this flag via chrome://flags/, choose "WebGL 2.0 Compute"

 - `--use-angle=gl`
 Run ANGLE with OpenGL backend because Shader Storage Buffer Object is now on implementing and does not work well in D3D backend yet
+Or you can enable this flag via chrome://flags/, choose "Choose ANGLE graphics backend"

 - `--use-cmd-decoder=passthrough`
 In some environments, it could run well only after adding this flag.
 So try this if could not work with above two flags